The Miracle on Ice Is Still a Sporting Moment With No Equal

 The victory didn’t ice the tournament for the underdog Americans — a team made up of college players and amateurs, many of them students at the University of Minnesota — but it did allow them to advance to the Gold Medal game, where they defeated Finland 4-2 two days later.

-The Russian squad, on the other hand, entered the game with a roster boasted of professional players and an Olympic winning streak that went all the way back to 1968.
+The Russian squad, on the other hand, entered the game with a roster that boasted professional players and an Olympic winning streak that went all the way back to 1968.
 Nonetheless, the Americans emerged champions, captivating the nation en route to a victory tour that extended from Wheaties boxes to the White House.

-John Gilbert, who covered the 1980 U.S. Olympic hockey team’s run to the gold medal for The Minneapolis Tribune and had unprecedented access to head coach Herb Brooks, compares the win to a high-school football team in football knocking off the Patriots.
+John Gilbert, who covered the 1980 U.S. Olympic hockey team’s run to the gold medal for The Minneapolis Tribune and had unprecedented access to head coach Herb Brooks, compares the win to a high-school football team knocking off the Patriots.

 “There was an immediate recognition among every hockey person and every hockey fan,” Gilbert, the author of Miracle in Lake Placid: The Greatest Hockey Story Ever Told, tells InsideHook.
 “And the people that were baseball fans in Southern California appreciated it and couldn’t believe it really happened.
 It was on the cover Sports Illustrated.
 Everybody knew how big it was and even people who knew nothing about hockey would ask, ‘What the hell, how could they do that?’
 It was impossible to even comprehend.”